dib-lab/2021-paper-metapangenomes/manuscript.md

 These issues are not exclusive to metapangenome inference, and many recently developed analysis strategies overcome some of these biases.
 These techniques largely rely on k-mers, words of length *k* in DNA or protein sequences.
 Metagenome k-mer profiles contain all sequences in a metagenome, including those which may not assemble or bin, or which aren't in reference databases.
-Long k-mers are also taxonomy-specific, where increasing k-mer length leads to sub-species discriminatory power [@doi:10.1128/mSystems.00020-16] (CITE: tessa).
+Long k-mers are also taxonomy-specific, where increasing k-mer length leads to sub-species discriminatory power [@doi:10.1128/mSystems.00020-16] (CITE: TESSA).
 These properties have popularized the use of k-mers for metagenome analysis, primarily through lightweight sketching and compact de Bruijn assembly graphs (cDBGs).
-Lightweight sketching facilitates fast and accurate sequence comparisons between potentially large data sets through random but consistent sub-sampling (CITE: Mash, gather paper). cDBGs maintain connectivity between k-mers and organize them into species-specific neighborhoods (CITE: barnum, sgc).
+Lightweight sketching facilitates fast and accurate sequence comparisons between potentially large data sets through random but consistent sub-sampling [@doi:10.1186/s13059-016-0997-x; @doi:10.1101/2022.01.11.475838]. cDBGs maintain connectivity between k-mers and organize them into species-specific neighborhoods [@doi:10.1038/s41396-018-0081-5; @doi:10.1186/s13059-020-02066-4].

 <!--
 Metapangenomics is reliant on *de novo* metagenome analysis, but both assembly and binning introduce biases into analysis [@doi:10.1186/s13059-020-02066-4; @doi:10.1038/nmeth.4458; @doi:10.1101/2021.07.12.451567; @doi:10.1038/s41396-018-0081-5; @doi:10.1099/mgen.0.000436; @doi:10.1101/2021.05.04.442591].
 Low coverage or large amounts of variation (SNPs, indels, rearrangements, horizontal gene transfer, sequencing error, etc.) cause assemblers to break contiguous sequences, producing short fragments or unassembled reads that are too short to be binned into MAGs (CITE).
 -->

-To more fully represent the functional potential in metapangenomes, we present an analysis approach that relies on amino acid and reduced alphabet k-mers to estimate microbial (meta)pangenomes.
+To more fully represent the functional potential in metapangenomes, we present an analysis approach that relies on amino acid k-mers and assembly graph queries to estimate microbial (meta)pangenomes.
-In order to derive these k-mers directly from shotgun metagenome reads, we demonstrate the accuracy of a tool called orpheum for open reading frame prediction from short sequencing reads.
-We demonstrate the application of the method to species present over time in a time series metagenomes from a human gut microbiome.
-We use assembly graph genome queries to retrieve species-specific reads from the metagenome, predict open reading frames from those reads using orpheum, and build a metapangenome using protein k-mers.
 This approach for metapangenome estimation is minimally reliant on reference databases and is assembly-free.

 # Results

-We demonstrate ... / summarize results or something here
+In an effort to reconstruct metapangenomes without loss of information from assembly and binning [@doi:10.1186/s13059-020-02066-4; @doi:10.1038/nmeth.4458; @doi:10.1101/2021.07.12.451567; @doi:10.1038/s41396-018-0081-5; @doi:10.1099/mgen.0.000436; @doi:10.1101/2021.05.04.442591], we demonstrate a pipeline that relies on k-mers and assembly graphs for metapangenome estimation (**Figure @fig:overview**).
+We first show that amino acid k-mers accurately estimate microbial pangenomes by comparing amino acid profiles of proteomes (translated coding domain sequences) against the proteomes themselves (**Figure @fig:overview A**).
+To derive amino acid k-mers directly from shotgun metagenome reads, we next demonstrate the accuracy of a tool called orpheum for open reading frame prediction from short sequencing reads (**Figure @fig:overview B**).
+We use assembly graph genome queries to retrieve species-specific reads from the metagenome, predict open reading frames from those reads using orpheum, and build a metapangenome using protein k-mers (**Figure @fig:overview C**).
+We then apply this method to species present over time in a time series metagenomes from a human gut microbiome.

 ![
-**Organisms used in this paper**
-](images/tree_fig.png "tree fig"){#fig:tree_fig}
+**Overview of the pipeline used to build metapangenomes.**
+Approaches that were developed or tested in this manuscript are outlined in grey.
+**A)** We tested whether degenerate k-mer alphabets could accurately represent bacterial and archaeal pangenomes.
+Using genomes annotated with prokka, we compared pangenomes built with roary, a field-standard pipeline, against pangenomes built with degenerate k-mer alphabet sketches.
+**B)** We tested whether open reading frames could be predicted directly from short sequencing reads using the tool orpheum.
+This panel is modified from [@doi:10.1101/2021.07.09.450799].
+**C)** We combined this approaches with metagenome assembly graph genome queries to estimate metapangenomes directly from metagenomes without assembly or binning.
+The blue and orange lines correspond to steps tested in panels **A** and **B**.
+](images/metapangenome_paper_overview.png){#fig:overview}

 ## Reduced alphabet k-mers accurately estimate characteristics of microbial pangenomes

 Pangenomes from isolates are typically built by assembling each isolate genome and predicting genes (open reading frames), clustering gene sequences from all genomes into a non-redundant set, and estimating the presence/absence or abundance of each gene in each genome.
 To determine whether bacterial and archaeal pangenomes could be constructed from reduced alphabet k-mers, we compared pangenomes estimated from genes against those estimated from k-mers (amino acid, dayhoff, and hydrophobic-polar).
-We compared pangenomes from 23 species belonging to 23 phyla in the GTDB taxonomy (CITE), with pangenome size ranging from 20-972 genomes (mean = 203 genomes, median = 44 genomes).
+We compared pangenomes from 23 species belonging to 23 phyla in the GTDB taxonomy [@doi:10.1093/nar/gkab776], with pangenome size ranging from 20-972 genomes (mean = 203 genomes, median = 44 genomes).
 For each pangenome, we compared the total number of genes to the total number of k-mers, and the number of unique genes to the number of distinct k-mers within each genome.
 We also tested the similarity of presence/absence profiles between pangenomes constructed with different methods using the Mantel test.

 For these three metrics, performance varied minimally across encodings and k-mer sizes (**Figure @fig:violin_fig**).
-This is likely because the genomes of the same species are closely related, so any reduced alphabet k-mer is sufficient to overcome minor genomic variations such as those introduced by codon degeneracy or evolutionary drift (CITE).
+This is likely because the genomes of the same species are closely related, so any reduced alphabet k-mer is sufficient to overcome minor genomic variations such as those introduced by codon degeneracy or evolutionary drift (CITE?).
 Given that neither encoding nor k-mer size impacted these performance metrics, we selected protein k-mers with k = 10 to complete the rest of our analysis.
 Protein k-mers of length 10 have recently been shown to perform well for comparisons across variable taxonomic distances (CITE: TESSA).